kentybalez/phone-book-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 ## Basic functionality:
+- Add
+- Edit
-- add, edit, delete
+- Delete
-- listing
+- Listing

 ## Constraints:
-- data should be saved locally using local storage
+- Data should be saved locally using local storage
-- you can use any CSS framework
+- You can use any CSS framework

 ## Bonus points:
 - has other fields like thumbnail image, etc.